Back to Blog

 In addition to being more comprehensive, the benchmark’s other significant contribution is to establish a “passing grade”, allowing us to distinguish between the claimed length and what they call “effective length”, the latter being defined as the maximum window length in which the model achieves a score of at least 85% on RULER.

 The table above shows the gaps between claimed and effective context lengths of various models.
 We applaud all model builders in which the two coincide.
-Jamba belongs in this “truth in advertising” honor list, offers a longer context than most (indeed, longer than all, with the possible exception of Gemini 1.5 Pro), and, compared to other models in its size class, has the longest context window by far.
-More on this below.
+Jamba belongs in this “truth in advertising” honor list, offering the longest effective context window available on the market.

 To get the full picture, here is the complete overview with the various context lengths at which the different models pass based on RULER benchmark criteria of 85% pass rate.